-While it is no doubt that Sunil Dutt was an extremely popular and charismatic star, he is never really spoken of in terms of his histrionics.
-Which is extremely unfair if you look at his body of of work.
+While Sunil Dutt was an extremely popular and charismatic star, he is never really spoken of in terms of his histrionics.
+Which is extremely unfair if you look at his body of work.
 Dutt could play the simple earnest hero – the idealistic young man (Sujata (1959), Hum Hindustani (1960)) or the anti-hero – the ‘angry young man’ (Mother India (1957), Mujhe Jeene Do (1963), Amrapali (1966)) with equal elan.
-Be it the comedies like Ek Phool Char Kante (1960) or Padosan (1968) or the Muslim Social (Ghazal (1964)), be it weepy melodramas (Mehrban (1967), Meri Bhabhi (1969)) or personal experimental films (Yaadein (1964) – he did them all and successfully too.
-His two Filmfare Awards for Best Actor for Mujhe Jeene Do and Khandan (1965), respectively, bear testament to his acting ability.
+Be it the comedies like Ek Phool Char Kante (1960) or Padosan (1968) or the Muslim Social (Ghazal (1964)), be it weepy melodramas (Mehrban (1967), Meri Bhabhi (1969)) or personal experimental films (Yaadein (1964)) – he did them all and successfully too.
+His two Filmfare Awards for Best Actor for Mujhe Jeene Do and Khandan (1965) bear testament to his acting ability.

 He was born Balraj Dutt in Khurd in Jhelum District (Now in Pakistan) on June 6, 1929.
 His father died when he was just five and he, his sister and brother were brought up by his uncle.
 At the time of Partition, Dutt was the only one in what became the Indian side of Punjab.
 The rest of his entire family were in their ancestral village of Khurd at the time.
 As tensions grew between the Hindus and Muslims, army tricks helped in evacuating the Hindus to refugee camps in Jhelum.
 The family left, leaving behind his uncle and their gold, in Pakistan.
 His uncle joined them later, his life saved by a Muslim friend, Yakub, in the village.
 In India, the family, lived in Ambala district, now a part of Haryana.
 In spite of what the family had gone through, his mother advised him that he should try to forget the nightmare of the Partition and think of the present as a new life or a rebirth.
 She said that those who wallow in the past never get over hate and thus, never move ahead or progress.
 She also reminded him that there were good people like Yaqub too in this world.
 It was a humane message that would stay with Dutt for the rest of his life.

-A tall and lanky Dutt made his feature film debut in Ramesh Saigal’s socialist realistic film, Railway Platform (1955), opposite Nalini Jaywant.
-It was a big break and that opposite one of the top heroines of the day.
+A tall and lanky Dutt then made his feature film debut in Ramesh Saigal’s social-realistic film, Railway Platform (1955), opposite Nalini Jaywant.
+It was a big break opposite one of the top heroines of the day.
 Still as a precaution, he continued his job with Keymers for a while.
-However, he made enough of an impact to be offered more films, Kundan (1955), with the first actress he interviewed, Nimmi, Kismet Ka Khel (1956) with Vyjayanthimala, Rajdhani (1956), again with Nimmi, and BR Chopra’s sensitive take on widow remarriage, Ek Hi Raasta (1956), with Meena Kumari.
-In the last, he played Meena Kumari’s first husband who dies in the film leaving her a widow.
-She is then ‘remarried’ by Ashok Kumar, something that was still largely a taboo in Indian society at the time.
+However, he made enough of an impact in Railway Platform to be offered more films – Kundan (1955), with the first actress he interviewed, Nimmi, Kismet Ka Khel (1956) with Vyjayanthimala, Rajdhani (1956), again with Nimmi, and BR Chopra’s sensitive take on widow remarriage, Ek Hi Raasta (1956), with Meena Kumari.
+In the last, he played Meena Kumari’s first husband, who dies in the film leaving her a widow.
+She is then ‘remarried’ by Ashok Kumar, something that was still largely regarded a taboo in Indian society at the time.
 The film was a big success and reiterated once again just how adept Chopra was in mixing pertinent social issues of the day with entertainment.

 Dutt returned to more formulaic fare to repay his debts with films like Heera (1973), Pran Jaaye Par Vachan Na Jaaye (1973), Zakhmee (1975), Nagin (1976) and Nehle Pe Dehla (1976).
 While not challenging the actor in him at all, fortunately these films did well at the box-office thus enabling him to pay off his dues.

 In 1993, after the communal conflagration in Bombay following the demolition of the Babri Masjid, Dutt resigned his seat as a Member of Parliament in protest against his party’s mishandling of the situation.
 That his commitment to social issues superseded his loyalty to his party was evident even in 1985, when he led a protest against a Congress government for its neglect of slum dwellers.
-After the killer quake in Latur and Osmanabad districts in 1993, Dutt rallied around and collected and handed over to Maharashtra chief minister, Rs.
-4.2 million for the earthquake victims of Maharashtra and personally visited and provided blankets and utensils to the quake victims.
+After the killer quake in Latur and Osmanabad districts in Maharashtra state 1993, Dutt rallied around and collected and handed Rs.
+4.2 million over to the Maharashtra Chief Minister for the earthquake victims and personally visited and provided blankets and utensils to the quake victims.